LiukangWu/CytoCommunity2/README.md

 ## Overview

-To enhance CytoCommunity (https://github.com/huBioinfo/CytoCommunity), we present CytoCommunity+, **a unified weakly-supervised framework** for identifying and comparing tissue cellular neighborhoods (TCNs or CNs) across **large-scale spatial omics samples with single or multiple biological conditions**.
+To enhance CytoCommunity (https://github.com/huBioinfo/CytoCommunity), we present CytoCommunity2, **a unified weakly-supervised framework** for identifying and comparing tissue cellular neighborhoods (TCNs or CNs) across **large-scale spatial omics samples with single or multiple biological conditions**.

-Inspired by histopathology workflows, CytoCommunity+ first hierarchically partitions the large single-cell spatial map into small patches, performs graph construction and weakly supervised TCN learning for each patch, and finally merges results through KNN-based TCN reassignment at segmentation boundaries to ensure TCN spatial continuity.
+Inspired by histopathology workflows, CytoCommunity2 first hierarchically partitions the large single-cell spatial map into small patches, performs graph construction and weakly supervised TCN learning for each patch, and finally merges results through KNN-based TCN reassignment at segmentation boundaries to ensure TCN spatial continuity.
 This strategy divides the original sample into patches for TCN learning, achieving **memory efficiency (typical 24G graphics memory is enough)** and also increased sample throughput.
 These optimizations significantly **enhance the robustness of TCNs and cross-sample alignment performance**.

-Furthermore, to make CytoCommunity+ a unified framework that is also **applicable for single-condition spatial omics datasets**, pseudo-samples with artificial labels are generated, enabling automatic TCN alignment across real samples via **contrastive learning**.
+Furthermore, to make CytoCommunity2 a unified framework that is also **applicable for single-condition spatial omics datasets**, pseudo-samples with artificial labels are generated, enabling automatic TCN alignment across real samples via **contrastive learning**.

-**_In summary, the advantages of CytoCommunity+ include:_**
+**_In summary, the advantages of CytoCommunity2 include:_**

 **_(1) Using significantly less memory for large-scale spatial omics samples with millions of cells._**